Table of Contents

 For a credit charge to be considered “unauthorized use,” the purchase must be made by someone who doesn’t have a right to use the credit card.

-Unauthorized use can happen if someone steals a credit card (whether the physical card or credit card information, like the CVV number on a credit card), or if they find one that doesn’t belong to them and then uses it.
+Unauthorized use can happen if someone steals a credit card (whether it’s the physical card or the credit card information, like the CVV number on a credit card), or if they find one that doesn’t belong to them and then use it.

 On the other hand, if someone gives a friend or family member official permission to use their credit card, but they use it for a purchase the cardholder didn’t approve, this is still considered authorized use.

-This is why it’s important to only authorize trusted users.
-If a friend or family member abuses their access to a credit card, the cardholder would need to contact their credit card company and remove them as an authorized user.
-In the meantime, the cardholder would remain responsible for any charges the individual made when they were an authorized user — even if they push them up to their credit card limit.
+If this happens, the cardholder could decide to contact their credit card company and remove the other person as an authorized user on the account.
+In the meantime, however, the cardholder would remain responsible for any charges the individual made when they were an authorized user on the card.

 You Did Not Inform the Merchant Concerning the Issue First

-If it’s a complaint regarding the quality of goods and services, you must first contact the merchant about the issue before making a dispute.
+If you have a complaint regarding the quality of goods and services you received, you must first contact the merchant about the issue before making a dispute.
 Credit card companies may want to see proof that you’ve tried to work with the merchant before you turned to them, though this will vary by issuer.
+Make notes about your conversation with the merchant in case you need them.

 How to Dispute a Credit Card Charge